glagoudas/glagoudas.github.io/_pages/about.md

   - /about.html
 ---

-I'm a scientist, communicator, and motivated citizen.
-I care about solving problems that matter and using data and logic to drive our decisions.
-I am currently a Senior Fellow at the Brown University Pandemic Center and a member of the faculty at the Brown School of Public Health.
+I am a Senior Fellow at the Brown University [Pandemic Center] (https://pandemics.sph.brown.edu/) and a member of the faculty at the Brown School of Public Health.
+I lead a Clean Indoor Air Initiative to reduce disease transmission indoors and make our buildings healthier.
+I work at the intersection of science, policy, and public health and coordinate with state and federal leaders to advance policies and actions to help us breathe easier.
+I'm trained as a professional communicator and mediator and have served in policy roles in both the Congressional and Executive Branches.

 I was previously a [AAAS Congressional Science and Engineering Policy Fellow](https://www.aaas.org/programs/science-technology-policy-fellowships)